 When is Airbnb based on actual home-sharing?

 There are actually many more of these Airbnb’s, but the question is how to figure out if they are based on actual home-sharing.
 The local aspect of an Airbnb plays a big role in home-sharing.
-Actual home-sharing can be done by either renting out a private room while the owner is there or, if you prefer a bit more privacy, by renting out an entire home when the owner is away (on vacation for example).
+Actual home-sharing can be done by either renting out a private room while the owner is there or, if you prefer a bit more privacy, by renting out an entire home when the owner is away (on vacation for example), ór has an additional building on their property.
 By using Airbnb this way your stay will be a lot more personal and you also know that you are not contributing to the issues related to many other Airbnb apartments.
 But how do you know which apartment is based on actual home-sharing and which is just another impersonal (and possibly illegal) tourist apartment?

 Tips for choosing local and fun Airbnb’s

 When it comes to choosing an Airbnb responsibly, there are numerous things that you can pay attention to, from simply taking a look at the pictures to investigating the host.
 Here are some tips to make your search a little easier:

 1. Scroll through the pictures- does the place look somewhat like what you would expect from a personal apartment or house?
 Are there any personal items like books and pictures?
 Are there plants (that need to be kept alive)?
 Is there a proper kitchen?
 Most people like to have a somewhat homey feel to their apartment so if these things are not present, chances are that nobody lives in the place.

 2. Scan the reviews – did other people describe being in touch with the host like getting local recommendations or being served breakfast?
 If this is the case people will usually write something about that.
 How is check-in arranged?
 If you need to use a lock-box instead of being welcomed by an actual person, it is quite probable that your stay will be less personal.